 If you like boxing, then box.

 If you prefer lifting weights, then pump it hard.

 Do whatever you want.
-You are the boss.
-You are in charge.
+You’re the boss.
+You’re in charge.

-The list of workout options is long and varied; you just have to find something you love doing.
+The list of possible workout options available to you is long and varied; you have to find something you love doing.

 Practice Proper Recovery

-Spending endless hours working out will eventually lead to diminishing returns.
-In fact, if your current workout routine doesn’t allow for proper rest, then you are flirting with disaster.
+Spending endless hours working out eventually leads to diminishing returns.
+If your current workout routine doesn’t allow for proper rest, you’re flirting with disaster.

-For starters, space out your hard workouts—especially intervals and intense strength sessions—with at least two days of rest.
-And take as many recovery days as you need—especially if you have overtraining symptoms, such as an elevated heart rate and chronic soreness and fatigue.
+For starters, space out your hard workouts, especially interval and intense strength sessions, with at least two days of rest.
+Take as many recovery days as you need, especially when experiencing symptoms of overtraining such as elevated heart rate or chronic soreness and fatigue.

-Read real life success stories, read fitness blogs and magazines and books, use the reward system and the buddy system, take before and after pictures, set weight loss goals and make them public, use mantras and motivation quotes, etc.
+You’ve got plenty of options.
+Read real-life success stories.
+Read fitness blogs and magazines and books.
+Use the reward system and the buddy system.
+Take before and after pictures.
+Set weight loss goals and make them public, Use mantras and motivational quotes.